 Source: Zippia

-This indicates that more people than ever are turning to supplements to address their health and fitness needs, either in lieu of or in addition to traditional medical treatments.
+This indicates more people than ever are turning to supplements to address health and fitness needs, either replacing or complementing traditional medical treatments.

-Supplement use may have accelerated as a result of increased focus on weight loss, increased health awareness and improved access thanks to wider distribution across stores, the internet, and beyond.
+Supplement use may have accelerated due to increased weight loss focus, heightened health awareness, and improved accessibility through wider distribution across stores, online platforms, and beyond.

 In March of 2020, interest grew by as much as 16 times in supplements like vitamin D, vitamin C, echinacea, and elderberry.